mikaelmattsson/elasticsearch-indexer/README.txt

 The plugin works to by indexing all posts and post meta data and redirecting the requests by WordPress from MySQL to Elasticsearch.

 The plugin requires that you have Elasticsearch installed on your server

+== Installation ==
+1. Upload 'advanced-custom-fields' to the '/wp-content/plugins/' directory
+2. Activate the plugin through the 'Plugins' menu in WordPress
+3. Click on the new menu item and press the button “Reindex all posts”.